 Early Alert is a reporting system that allows faculty to identify students who are presenting patterns that may lead to academic difficulty.
 It helps partner them with other campus resources & professionals in order to provide proactive assistance to students.

 Kent State University’s Care Teams are cross-divisional crisis management committees that collaboratively assesses and coordinates a response to students identified as reasonably posing a potential threat to self, others, or the University community.
 Referrals can be made to the Dean of Students at 330.672.4050.
 The Dean of Students can also serve as a resource or coordinate a unified institutional response along with the regional campus’ Care Teams.

-This program is a collaborative effort by Kent State University Psychological Services, University Health Services, the Office of the Vice President for Enrollment Management and Student Affairs, and KSU Police Services.
+This program is a collaborative effort by Kent State University Counseling and Psychological Services, DeWeese Health Center, the Office of the Vice President for Enrollment Management and Student Affairs, and KSU Police Services.
 The initiative aims to support individuals in need by educating University community members on protocols and resources designed to assist in disruptive situations or with distressed individuals.

 The Office of Sexual and Relationship Violence Support Services (SRVSS) at Kent State University offers resources and education for students on personal safety, sexual assault, relationship violence and stalking.

 For more information about registered sex offenders near the campus you attend, go to the Ohio Attorney General's Offender Search website.

 Safety and Security Training

 - Recognizing and Responding to Threatening Behavior

 In March 2011, Secretary of Homeland Security Janet Napolitano announced an expansion of expanding the Department of Homeland Security's (DHS) "If You See Something, Say Something™" public awareness campaign in an effort to help ensure safety and security of the American public.